cassyay/Grocery-Dataset/README.md

 ### Project Outline
 In this project, I step through several steps of the machine learning workflow:
-- Obtain customized dataset of images by merging datasets and augmenting images
+- Create customized dataset of images by merging datasets and augmenting images
 - Clean, load, and preprocess images
-- Train the classifier using pre-trained models
+- Train with pre-trained models ResNet50 as benchmark model, and ResNet18 as comparison
-- Predict image classification with trained model
+- Predict image classification with pre-trained model

 ## Content